Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 num_channels=3, # Number of channels in the image, i.e., RGB

-image_size=224, # Size of the received image features
+image_size=224, # Size of the input image features

 patch_size=16, # Number of patches the image is divided into